bdeckard92/dupUT/01-Class-Content/19-PWA/01-Activities/02-Webpack/README.md

     * Set the mode to be `development` mode.

-* In [index.html](Unsolved/index.html), change the Javascript script tag to use `bundle.js`.
+* In [index.html](Unsolved/index.html), change the JavaScript script tag to use `bundle.js`.

-* In [package.json](Unsolved/package.json), add the necessary scripts to run Webpack with the `--watch` option as well as without it.
+* In [package.json](Unsolved/package.json), add the necessary scripts to run webpack with the `--watch` option as well as without it.

-* To test it out, run Webpack without the `--watch` option in your command line, i.e. `npm run build`.
+* To test it out, run webpack without the `--watch` option in your command line, i.e. `npm run build`.
 Open `index.html` in your browser and check the console to see what message was printed.
 You should see "Hello Webpack!"

-* This time, run Webpack with the `--watch` option, i.e. `npm run webpack`.
+* This time, run webpack with the `--watch` option, i.e. `npm run webpack`.

-* While Webpack is running, in [app.js](Unsolved/src/app.js), replace "Hello Webpack!" with a message of your own and save the file.
+* While webpack is running, in [app.js](Unsolved/src/app.js), replace "Hello Webpack!" with a message of your own and save the file.

 * Check the browser's console to see the message updated!